Bubbelbad/BattlefieldConsoleApp/README.md

 - A function that randomizes the ships and places them in the hidden game field
 - The use of two-layerd array (one for seeing and one for the boats to hide within)

-#### Here is the basic layout - (wich I took inspiration from [Battleship Game In C# Console](https://www.c-sharpcorner.com/blogs/battleship-game-in-c-sharp-console-part-1))

-So the idéa is this:
+## The idéa is this:
 1. First you see this field with the sea uncovered and you are asked to put in a number for columns and a letter for rows to aim.
 2. You'll see if you hit a ship, because the field will be marked with an X. Then you get to aim again.
 3. This repeats until you have uncovered all the enemy ships.
 Then you get to write your name and the score will be saved in a file.

+#### Here is the basic layout wich I took inspiration from [Battleship Game In C# Console](https://www.c-sharpcorner.com/blogs/battleship-game-in-c-sharp-console-part-1) (The code in this repo is my own though)
 ![Game field](https://github.com/Bubbelbad/BattlefieldConsoleApp/blob/master/Screenshot%202023-10-30%20004901.png?raw=true)

 Eventually I'll add so that you are playing against the CPU, with your own field of boats when I get all this to work.